 Two newspaper clippings hang inside Glendale City Hall.
 The headline of the clipping on the first floor reads, “Glendale known as safe, tightly knit community.”
 Downstairs, another newspaper calls Glendale, “The safest place to live in St. Louis County.”

-According to Glendale Police Chief Jeffrey Beaton, Monday’s apparent murder-suicide of a mother and her two children have not changed his perspective that Glendale is a great place to live.
+According to Glendale Police Chief Jeffrey Beaton, have not changed his perspective that Glendale is a great place to live.

 “This type of incident is clearly uncharacteristic of this community,” Beaton said in an interview with Patch.
 “Glendale is a very safe and secure community.
 We enjoy a very low crime rate; we personally feel this is an isolated incident, confined within the home.”